dsteinbach/npm-info/README.md

 thingy@0.0.1 - Thingy does things better than no other npm does so well
 ```

-**Note:** Version and description for native node.js modules won't display as they have no associated package.json file.
+**Note:** Version and description for native node.js modules and requires of non-modules won't display as they have no associated package.json file.

 Installation
 ========